-Note: Don’t be surprised if your baby’s cries escalate when you start to swaddle!
+Note: Don’t be surprised if your baby’s cries escalate when you start this or any swaddle technique!
 You’re not hurting her.
 She just doesn’t realize yet that she’s only seconds away from happiness.

 Now, holding her left arm against her side, bring the point at the bottom of the blanket straight up and place it on her left shoulder.
 Tuck the blanket edge snugly around the left arm.
 Again, grab the blanket next to her shoulder and pull it straight out—away from her body—to remove any slack.

 Note: The blanket should be loose around her legs, but her arms should be very snug and straight.
 Bent arms let babies wiggle out...and that makes them cry even more.

 - The Second D - DOWN

 Grab the blanket just a few inches from the left shoulder and pull it down—just a smidge.
 The small flap should come down to her upper chest to form the other half of the V-neck.
 Lightly press that smidge against her breastbone, like you're holding down a ribbon while making a bow.

 Note: Don’t bring this fold all the way down to your baby’s feet!
 It’s just brought down to the chest.

 Holding the smidge on the chest, grab the last free blanket corner and pull it straight out (away from her body) to remove any slack.
 Then, in one smooth motion, lift that corner up and straight across her forearms...like a belt.
 The blanket should be big enough so that this part goes all the way around the body.
 Then, snug it and tuck it into the front of the “belt.”